-India re-elected as Vice-Chairperson of COP10 bureau, reaffirms commitment to clean sport - www.lokmattimes.com
+India re-elected as vice-chairperson of COP10 bureau, reaffirms commitment to clean sport - www.lokmattimes.com

 New Delhi [India], October 23 : India actively participated in the 10th Session of the Conference of the Parties ...

-New Delhi [India], October 23 : India actively participated in the 10th Session of the Conference of the Parties (COP10) to the International Convention against Doping in Sport, held from October 20 to 22 at UNESCO Headquarters in Paris.
+New Delhi [India], October 23 : India actively participated in the 10th Session of the Conference of the Parties (COP10) to the International Convention against Doping in Sport, held from 20-22 October 2025 at UNESCO Headquarters, Paris.

-The meeting marked the 20th anniversary of the Convention, which is the only legally binding international instrument committed to promoting integrity and eliminating doping in sport globally, as per a press release from the Union Sports Ministry.
+The meeting marked the 20th anniversary of the Convention, which is the only legally binding international instrument committed to promoting integrity and eliminating doping in sport globally, according to a release from the Ministry of Youth Affairs and Sports (MYAS).

 The Indian delegation, comprising Hari Ranjan Rao, Secretary (Sports), and Anant Kumar, Director General, National Anti-Doping Agency (NADA), engaged with delegates from over 190 States Parties, alongside representatives of the African Union, International Olympic Committee, World Anti-Doping Agency (WADA), and other international organisations.